 The parent is the one who loves the child regardless, who loves the child unconditionally, even on the days where they behave revoltingly.

-The egg donor, surrogate or birth mother (in the case of an adopted child) is a wonderful, beautiful, generous person who helped in the creation of that child, but they are not that child’s mother.
-That child’s parent is the one the child calls mommy or daddy.
+The egg donor, surrogate or birth Mum (in the case of an adopted child) is a wonderful, beautiful, generous person who helped in the creation of that child, but they are not that child’s Mum.
+That child’s parent is the one the child calls Mum or Dad.